trunkmaster/nextspace/README.md

 * Porting to other Linux distributions and operating systems for now.
 I want fast, accurate and stable version for CentOS 7 at last.
 However, NEXTSPACE was designed to be portable and this point maybe changed in future.
 * WindowMaker only fork (Workspace includes WindowMaker though).
 * GNOME, KDE, MacOS rival in terms of visual effects, modern design principles, look and feel.
-* MacOS X like desktop paradigm.
+* Implement MacOS X like desktop paradigm.
 There is another good place for this -- [Étoilé](http://etoileos.com).